73inches In Feet

 73 inches / 12 inches/foot = 6.0833 feet (approximately)

-Therefore, 73 inches is equivalent to approximately 6.0833 feet.
-The result is a decimal because 73 is not a perfect multiple of 12.
+So, 73 inches is equivalent to approximately 6.But 0833 feet.
+The result is a decimal because 73 is not a perfect multiple of 12 Easy to understand, harder to ignore..

 Understanding the Remainder: Inches and Fractional Feet